Estimated reading time: 6 minutes

 Doing Things The Same Way Will Produce The Same Results

 Some people get set in their ways, get comfortable, and resist change because it causes them to undo comfortable habits.

 However, successful organizations understand that doing things the same way will produce the same result.

 “The definition of Insanity: doing the same thing over and over again and expecting different results.”
 Albert Einstein

-So whether the change is transitioning to a new software program, adhering to new policies and procedures for processing material, an office move, or a change in an employee benefit plan, successful change happens when it is managed.
+So whether the change is looking for ways to improve cash flow, transitioning to a new software program, adhering to new policies and procedures for processing material, an office move, or a change in an employee benefit plan, successful change happens when it is managed.

 Often it is fear of the unknown or perhaps how the change will impact them.